fcrepo4-labs/fcrepo4-upgrade-utils/README.md

                                      cores
  -r,--source-rdf <arg>               The RDF language used in the Fedora
                                      export.
 Default: Turtle
- -s,--source-version <arg>           The version of Fedora that was the
+ -R,--resource-info-file <arg>       The path of the file that contains a
-                                     source of the export.
+                                     list of resources to be processed -s,--source-version <arg>           The version of Fedora that was the source of the export.
 Valid values:
                                      5+,4.7.5